redpanda-data/connect/resources/docs/inputs/README.md

 result in no duplicate configs, this might be useful if the config is generated and there's a chance you won't want any duplicates.

+### Processors

+It is possible to configure [processors](../processors/README.md) at the broker level, where they will be applied to _all_ child inputs, as well as on the individual child inputs.
+If you have processors at both the broker level _and_ on child inputs then the broker processors will be applied _after_ the child nodes processors.

 ## `dynamic`

 The dynamic type is a special broker type where the inputs are identified by